gzhangx/3dGlider/teach.md

 // Definition: Combines geometry with material for rendering
 //
 // Constructor: new Mesh(geometry, material)
-//   geometry  → Shape data (THREE.BufferGeometry)
+//   geometry  â†’ Shape data (THREE.BufferGeometry)
-//   material  → How to render it (THREE.MeshStandardMaterial, etc.)
+//   material  â†’ How to render it (THREE.MeshStandardMaterial, etc.)
 //
 // Key properties:
-//   .matrixWorld  → Position/rotation/scale in world space
+//   .matrixWorld  â†’ Position/rotation/scale in world space
-//   .geometry     → The shape
+//   .geometry     â†’ The shape
-//   .material     → The appearance
+//   .material     â†’ The appearance
 //
 // Used by:
 //   - Scene rendering (Three.js draws it)